Quinntas/ddd-store-client/README.md

 This is a bare-bones example of a express application providing a REST API to a prisma model.

-The entire application is contained within the `app.ts` file.
+The entire application is contained within the `src` folder.

 `config.ts` is a minimal Rack configuration.